DZ03FL/GreenGPT/README.md

 ### 3. **Track Usage**
 - The extension automatically logs ChatGPT token usage.
+- Vist ChatGPT and ask it some questions
 - Visit the dashboard to view your energy consumption.

 ### 4. **Set Goals**